 Music can make or break a video.
 This is why choosing the right background music for videos is key and taking your time to find the perfect one is extremely important.
 There are so many things to consider before choosing background music: from budget to final use of the project and more.

 The truth is, even the most experienced content creators out there struggle with music.
 There are too many options and too many things to consider.
-This is why we’ve rounded up some of the most common questions regarding background music, as well as some tips and advice for you:
+This is why we’ve rounded up some of the most common questions regarding background music, as well as some tips and advice for you.
+This is what you’ll find:

 1. Do Videos Need Background Music?